Open Source · Apple Silicon · Zero Cloud

 ~2 GB

 The setup script installs everything else.
-Claude Code is optional — use --server-only for the API without hooks.
+Claude Code is optional — use bash setup.sh --server-only for the API without hooks.
+Either way, you get the afterwords CLI for managing the server.

 Originally built for SPARK, a robot with an inner life.
 Full tutorial: Voice Cloning with Qwen3-TTS.